samsmithnz/DotNetCensus/README.md

 2. Then run the command in the directory you need to count versions:
 `dotnet census`

+## Command arguments
+Several options are supported:

+-d|--directory Path to start scanning to .NET versions -f|--file Path to file to output CSV data.
+-r|--raw Output raw data
+-t|--total Add totals to results.
+Ignored when used with -r|--raw

 ### To target a specific directory from anywhere, use the `-d` argument to specify a target directory:
 `dotnet census -d c:\users\me\desktop\repos`